desihub/specter/doc/datamodel.md

   - NPIX\_X, NPIX\_Y : CCD dimensions in pixels

-Optional HDU EXTNAME=THROUGHPUT same as THROUGHPUT HDU which could also appear in a separate fits file.
+Optional HDU EXTNAME=THROUGHPUT in the same format as described above. i.e. the throughput may be kept in a separate FITS file, or bundled with the instrument PSF for convenience.

 If throughput isn't available, the PSF can still be used to project photons onto a CCD, but not flux in erg/s/cm^2/A .